Key resharing

 | **Long-term security** | Reduces risk from persistent threats |

-| Key continuity | Private key remains unchanged—no wallet disruption |
+| **Key continuity** | Private key remains unchanged and wallet addresses stay the same |

 | **Compliance** | Supports key rotation requirements |

-When you perform key resharing, the system refreshes each participant's key share into a new share.
+During a coordinated reshare, the system refreshes each participant's key share into a new share.
 The mathematical relationship between shares changes, but the underlying private key remains the same.

 Consider a 2-of-3 quorum with the following devices and shards: